jiayihoffman/jiayihoffman.github.io/_posts/2025-01-16-SecurityCamera-Model.md

 Quantization prunes all unnecessary operations and uses smaller bit-width floats.
 For example, it uses 16-bit floats rather than the regular 32-bit floating point.
 This reduces the model size by half with a small accuracy drop.
 Quantization can go further by shrinking the model weights down to 8-bit integers.
 Integers consume less CPU and energy and are ideal for running on an edge device.

 When the accuracy drop becomes too severe, we must calibrate the model or perform quantization-aware training with some representative dataset.
-This will be needed when we train a customized model, which I will detail in the next blog.
+This will be needed when we train a customized model, which I will detail in the a future blog.

 In this blog, we will consume a pre-trained and already quantized model.